simonpacis/obsidian-grammarly-plugin/README.md

 ## Installation

 Quick starting guide for installing the plugin:
-- Download the latest release here from Github
+- Download main.js, styles.css, and manifest.json from the latest release.
-- Put the extracted directory in the .obsidian/plugins folder in your Vault (it might be a hidden folder)
+- Put the files in a .obsidian/plugins/obsidian-grammarly-plugin folder in your Vault (.obsidian is probably hidden)
-- Open Obsidian, go to "Community Plugins" and enable "Obsidian Grammarly Plugin".
+- Open Obsidian, go to "Community Plugins" and enable "Grammarly Plugin".

 ## Usage